 Flow IV shows a variation on Flow III that reduces its complexity.
 The actual message flow is identical, but the SDP placement and construction differs.
 The initial INVITE (1) contains SDP with no media at all, meaning that there are no m lines.
 This is valid, and implies that the media makeup of the session will be established later through a re-INVITE [4].
-The 200 OK (2) has an answer with no media either.
+Once the INVITE is received, user A is alerted.
+When they answer the call, the 200 OK (2) has an answer with no media either.
 This is acknowledged by the controller (3).
 The flow from this point onwards is identical to Flow III.
-However, the manipuldations required to convert offer2 to offer2', and answer2' to answer2, are much simpler.
+However, the manipulations required to convert offer2 to offer2', and answer2' to answer2, are much simpler.
 Indeed, no media manipulations are needed at all.
 The only change that is needed is to modify the origin lines, so that the origin line in offer2' is valid based on the value in offer1 (validify requires that the version increments by one, and that the other parameters remain unchanged).